 Links on Android Authority may earn us a commission.
 Learn more.

-How to run Android apps on Windows 11: Detailed guide
+How to run Android apps on Windows 11: A detailed guide

 Windows 11 launched on October 5 after spending months in beta.
 However, the launch version of Windows 11 came without one of the most-anticipated features — native Android emulation allowing users to run Android apps on their PCs.
 Microsoft had then said it would be testing the feature soon and releasing it to the stable Windows 11 channel later.

-The ability to run Android apps on Windows 11 is now being tested in the beta channel via the Windows Insider Program.
-This means you can get your hands on it right now, and we’re here to help you with just that.
+The ability to run Android apps on Windows 11 is now available in the stable channel, but only in the United States.
+However, you can install Android apps even if you’re not in the US.
 Here’s how to run Android apps on Windows 11.

 Install the Windows Subsystem for Android

-Now that you have the latest Windows 11 beta, you can move on to install the Windows Subsystem for Android.
-This is basically an entire build of Android that runs as a virtualization instance inside of Windows, letting you run Android apps on Windows.
-There are a few steps to getting the subsystem on your Windows 11 beta.
+Now that you have the latest Windows 11 build, you can move on to install the Windows Subsystem for Android.
+This is basically an entire Android build that runs as a virtualization instance inside Windows, letting you run Android apps on Windows.
+There are a few steps to getting the subsystem on your Windows 11.

-- Open Microsoft Store, and click on the Library tab at the bottom left corner.
+Open the Microsoft Store, and click the Library tab at the bottom left corner.

 Sideloading the Windows Subsystem for Android

-- Search for Windows PowerShell, right-click on the app search result and click on Run as administrator.
+Search for Windows PowerShell, right-click the app search result, and click Run as administrator.

 Install Android apps on Windows 11

-If you managed to get the Amazon App Store to install directly, then you can just open it by searching for it from the Start menu.
-It will ask you to log in once, with your Amazon US account.
-Once done, you can just search for the app you want, and click on the Get button to download it.
+If you managed to get the Amazon Appstore to install directly, you can open it by searching for it from the Start menu.
+It will ask you to log in once with your Amazon US account.
+Once done, you can search for the app you want and click the Get button to download it.
 Any Android app installed on Windows 11 will show up as a normal program you can directly run from the Start menu.

 Also read: The best Android emulators for PC and Mac

-If you don’t have access to the store, which you won’t if you sideloaded the Subsystem, you will have to manually download the APKs and install them via PowerShell.
-For this, you will need to have systemwide Android Debug Bridge aka ADB installed on your system.
+If you don’t have access to the store, which you won’t if you sideloaded the Subsystem, you will have to download the APKs and install them via PowerShell manually.
+For this, you will need to have a system-wide Android Debug Bridge (ADB) installed on your system.
 This is needed because the Subsystem acts like an Android phone wirelessly connected to the Windows 11 PC, and you can use ADB to leverage that connection to push APKs of your choice.
-This method is useful for installing apps that are not available on the Amazon App Store, too.
+This method is useful for installing apps that are not available on the Amazon Appstore.

 What Android apps can you get on Windows 11?

-For now, the Amazon App Store for Windows has only 50 apps available.
-These include games like Lords Mobile, June’s Journey, Coin Master, reading apps like Kindle, and apps for kids, like Khan Academy Kids, and Lego Duplo World.
-Big apps like Gmail and YouTube are missing, due to the absence of Google Services in this setup.
+For now, the Amazon Appstore for Windows has over 1,000 apps available.
+These include games like Lords Mobile, June’s Journey, Coin Master, reading apps like Kindle, and kids’ apps like Khan Academy Kids and Lego Duplo World.
+Big apps like Gmail and YouTube are missing, due to the absence of Google Services.

 Benefits of running Android apps on Windows 11

-There’s one big upside to native Android emulation on Windows — no need to install third-party Android emulators.
-There’s a ton of uses for this, including using chat apps like WhatsApp on your PC, or trying to play mobile games on your PC.
+There’s one big upside to native Android emulation on Windows — there’s no need to install third-party Android emulators.
+There are many uses for this, including using chat apps like WhatsApp on your PC or trying to play mobile games on your PC.
 The process of installing Android apps on Windows has always been a long one, but when the final release of this feature hits, it will become quick and easy, likely for good.

-It is also likely to take up fewer system resources in comparison to third-party emulators.
-So far, in the beta stage, this feature has a few quirks, but we expect it to be smooth sailing by the time it’s ready for public release.
+It is also likely to take up fewer system resources than third-party emulators.
+So far, in the current stage, this feature has a few quirks, but we expect it to be smooth sailing by the time it’s ready for public release.